 4. Technology Used For MVP

 Selecting the best tech stack for powering your MVP is a crucial step to consider.
-You can choose multiple technologies, including MEAN/MERN stack, PHP, Laravel, Meteor, Django, Python, Ruby on Rails, or any other based on your product’s features and complexity.
+You can choose any number of trending technologies depending on your product’s features and complexity.
 Also, you can find developers of each technology stack at different prices.

 5. Time Taken